A few years ago, I shared with you how to get a leftover sticky label off a jar, (you can read that post here).

 This is what they look like on:

-These chair leg floor protectors will stay put when the chairs get slid across the cracks between the floor planks.
+Here are several options of chair leg floor protectors that will stay put when the chairs get slid across the cracks between the floor planks.

 Thanks so much for stopping by!
 Please feel free to follow and share this blog with your friends, as well as on Facebook,Pinterest, Flipboard, Bloglovin, YouTube and now Instagram!
 I appreciate you reading along.